LuisPatino92/simple_shell/README.md

     - Implement the exit built-in, that exits the shell
     - Implement the env built-in, that prints the current environment
     - Have own function _getline
+    - Handle Ctrl+C
+    - Not have memory leaks

 FUNCTIONS IN A SIMPLE SHELL